UKCloud/documentation/articles/azure/azs-how-resize-unmanaged-disk.md

 From your PowerShell window:

 > [!IMPORTANT]
-> Variables to be changed:
+> Enter details below to provide values for the variables in the scripts in this article:
 >
 > Resource Group Name: <form oninput="result.value=resourcegroup.value" id="resourcegroup" style="display: inline;" >
 > <input  type="text" id="resourcegroup" name="resourcegroup" style="display: inline;"/></form>